qdm12/ddns-updater/README.md

 #### Kubernetes

-If you want to run the ddns-updater on Kubernetes check the [K8s-folder](/k8s) for an installation guide and examples.
+Check out the [k8s directory](k8s) for an installation guide and examples.

 ### GHCR